thecsw/hugo-blog/content/posts/cansec2018.md

 The lunch
 =========

-The organizers called a \"fire drill\".
+The organizers called a "fire drill".
 That was caused by the Red Team hacking the alarm system.
 We all went out and had a lunch with several speakers.
 The Read Team was inside of the our room and the were at our table, manually checking all our notes, pieces of paper, unlocked laptops and etc. That was wow.
-Gladly, our team\'s laptops were all locked and all our docs were with us.
+Gladly, our team's laptops were all locked and all our docs were with us.

-\"The Great Fall\"
+"The Great Fall"
 ==================

 Everything went down.
 Everything.
-All teams\' services were down.
+All teams' services were down.
 I guess white team just flushed all iptables rules with `iptables -F`.
 No one could log in and we were in the dark.
 Noah was trying to debug that with lots of `iptables` commands.
 We never recovered.
-Some teams found a way, we couldn\'t.
+Some teams found a way, we couldn't.
 Our systems were down until the end of the competition.

 The Return
 ==========

 If our systems are down, the last thing we could do was the incidents reports.
-We moved all of our team\'s resources to writing the reports.
+We moved all of our team's resources to writing the reports.
 That is how we won.
 We won by exactly 5 points.
 Out of 1500. **0.33%**.

 One of the white team members was yelling that we submitted wrong